isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Web Browsing/development
 - [Firefox](www.mozilla.org) - Best FOSS web browser.
 [Linux, Mac, Windows]
 - [Chromium](www.chromium.org) - Open Source version of Chrome.
 [Linux, Mac, Windows]
 - [Bluefish](http://bluefish.openoffice.nl/index.html) - A WYSIWYG HTML website editor.
-Note that I now use web back-ends like Jekyll that interpret MarkDown to do my websites, so this tool my be depreciated for many web development uses.
-If you are doing basic HTML websites, this will work for you.
+Note that the web is different now than it was in good old HTML days, so this tool may be depreciated for many web development uses.
+If you are still doing basic HTML websites, however, this will work for you.
 [Linux, Mac, Windows]
 - [Jekyll](https://jekyllrb.com/) - Simple website development for "Web 2.0".
 If you want to maintain a modern website, it's really worth your time to learn Jekyll and/or other modern web frameworks.
 Once your site is set up, this allows easy editing of site content with MarkDown text and seamless integration on a lot of hosting platforms including GitHub pages (like this very site you are reading now).
 [Linux, Mac, Windows]

 #### Desktop Publishing